Treatment

 Radiotherapy for skin cancer is given in the Cancer Centre at Belfast City Hospital.

-Immunotherapy is sometimes given for skin cancer, and is given in the Cancer Centre at Belfast City Hospital.
+Immunotherapy is sometimes given for skin cancer, this is given in the Cancer Centre at Belfast City Hospital.

 Treatment for each skin cancer is different.